bernhardmgruber/bernhardmgruber.github.io/_posts/2023-11-22-soa-mdspan.md

 Well, reflection is one of those technologies that would just plainly eliminate a plethora of hacks we do these days, making code indeed simpler, vastly simpler.
 Let's hope it lands soon :)

+# Acknowledgements

+Many thanks to my friend Enrico for finding typos in this article.
+Make sure to checkout his blog at [codekobold.io](https://codekobold.io/).